Q: Is A Master’s Hands, LLC Insured?

 Q: Why should I do business with A Master’s Hands, LLC?

 A: We seek to serve each of our clients “As Unto the Lord” (Colossians 3:23-24)…by striving to do all things with a servant heart.
-We are men of integrity, perform our work efficiently, and strive to leave your home or place of business as clean as we found it (or cleaner).
-With AMH you’ll have men working for you who are honest, reliable, and kind.
+We are men of integrity who are honest, reliable, respectful and kind.
 We don’t smoke, use foul language, play loud music, or wear inappropriate clothing on the job site.
-We’re respectful, and earn our clients’ respect and trust.
-This is why many of our clients call when they’re planning to be on vacation…they give us their “punch list” of work items to be done, and give us their keys and garage codes so we have access to the property and can complete the list before they return.
+We earn our clients’ respect and trust.
+This is why many of our clients call when they’re planning to be on vacation… they give us their “punch list” of work items to be done, and give us their keys and garage codes so we have access to the property and can complete the list before they return.
 We realize it takes a long time to build/earn a solid reputation and are proud of ours.

 Q: What if I can find cheaper laborers on-line?
 Will you price match?

 A: We believe our differentiator is not price – rather, it’s value, quality and reliability.
 We know we’re not the least expensive workers in this market, nor are we the most expensive, or anywhere close.
-The largest providers of handyman services in the metro area are probably Handyman Connection, Handyman Matters and Mr. Handyman, who all charge significantly more than we do (typically $75/hour, plus trip charges).
+The largest providers of handyman services in the metro area are franchise operations that all charge significantly more than we do (typically $85/hour, plus trip charges).
 We don’t believe we’ve ever lost business to any of these companies, because we have more to offer our clients – specifically a trust-based relationship.
-In our experience, we’re also more affordable than these franchise operators, since we don’t pay franchise and operating fees, and also don’t pay the high-priced advertising costs they incur.
-Furthermore, we retain our team members longer than these companies because we pay them a better wage, in accordance with their in-depth skills.
-Compared with many small independent handyman contractors, we have a larger team with more experience, allowing us to handle multiple jobs concurrently, so we can respond to our clients calls more promptly.
-All of our workers are fully insured, have their own tools, etc. A Master’s Hands, LLC is a company that specializes in delivering the best service to our clients.
+In our experience, we’re also more affordable than franchise operators, since we don’t pay franchise and operating fees, and also don’t pay the high-priced advertising costs they incur.
+Compared with the many small independent handyman contractors out there, we have a larger team with more experience, allowing us to handle multiple jobs concurrently, so we can respond to our clients calls more promptly.
+All of our workers are insured, have their own tools, and are authorized and documented to work in the US.
+A Master’s Hands, LLC strives to deliver the best service to our clients.
 When you do business with us, we procure the products and materials required for your job, then we perform the work to build/install everything, per your requirements.
 If there are products (e.g. garage door openers, sprinkler system controllers, wireless LAN routers, etc.) that we install, we will perform all required setup, and then ensure you’re educated on the product’s proper usage.
 If there are ever any workmanship issues, we will come back and address them at no cost to you, as warranty work.
-We do not price match – we feel that our rates are fair and we do everything we can to ensure we deliver a fair value to our clients.
+We offer a 1-year workmanship warranty.
+However, we do not price match – we feel that our rates are fair and we do everything we can to ensure we deliver a fair value to our clients.

 Q: What are your rates?